BradHutchings/Mmojo-Server-v2/instructions/501-Package-APE.md

 ---
 ### Choose `.gguf` Model to Add to Package
 Choose a model.
 The models from your `$HOME/300-MODELS` directory are available for you to use.
 This is its own script in your `$HOME/scripts` directory because it sets an environment variable and is resused in these instructions.
+We choose the model first so we can include its short name in the package folder name and the APE file name.
 - View the script: <a href="../scripts/ mm-choose-model.sh" target="_blank"> mm-choose-model.sh</a>.
 - Run the script.
   ```